-An ADHD diagnosis can come as a great relief.
-Getting evaluated for ADHD is a proactive step in the right direction if you're struggling.
-Once you have a proper diagnosis from a professional, you can begin to use the tools that are available to minimize the impact of symptoms on your life, career, and relationships.
+Being evaluated for ADD/ADHD (attention-deficit disorder, now referred to as attention-deficit/hyperactivity disorder) can be a proactive step if you're experiencing symptoms.
+If you receive a diagnosis from a professional, you might begin to use the tools available to minimize the impact of symptoms on your life, career, and relationships.

 Below are a few frequently asked questions about adults with ADHD.